 Because clearly, that’s how badly they need it

-I don’t make this offer out loud.
-Instead, wanting to be rid of them, I convince the tight semi-circle that I’m taking this situation seriously.
+I don’t make this offer out loud as that would've been demeaning and spiteful, and I want to make this interaction better, not worse.
+So instead I focus on wanting to be rid of them.
+I convince them that I’m taking this situation seriously.
 I tell them we’ll ramp up care and adult-proof the house.
 They leave, perhaps congratulating themselves for another job well done.

 I’m a disheartened, demoralized puddle of goo.